Compact excavator: Attachments

 In recent years, hydraulic excavator capabilities have expanded far beyond excavation tasks.
 With the advent of hydraulic powered attachments such as a tiltrotator, breaker, a grapple or an auger, the excavator is frequently used in many applications other than excavation and with the tiltrotator attachment, actually serves as an effective tool carrier.
 Many excavators feature quick coupler (quick-attach) mounting systems for simplified attachment mounting, dramatically increasing the machine's utilization on the jobsite.

 Zero-tail swing

 A Wacker Neuson excavator with zero-tail.
 The tail does not extend to the street.

-A Bobcat excavator is digging for the laying of a broadband cable in central Ystad.
+A Bobcat excavator digging for the laying of a broadband cable in central Ystad.

 There are two distinct classes of compact excavators, conventional tail swing - units that have a rear counterweight that will extend beyond the tracks when the house rotates, and zero-tail swing - units with a house whose diameter stays within the width of the tracks through full rotation.
 Zero-tail swing units allow operators to focus on digging and not looking at where they are swinging and are intended for operation in limited spaces, like next to a wall.